Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

         checkpoint = ModelCheckpoint('best_model.keras', monitor='val_loss', save_best_only=True, verbose=1)

-6) The RNN model was evaluated using to see how accurate the model is working:
+6) The RNN model was evaluated using accuracy score, confusion matrix and loss & accuraccy plots to see how accurate the model is:
      a.
 Accuracy Score: To measure overall prediction performance.
      b.
 Confusion Matrix: To analyze the distribution of correct and incorrect predictions.
      c.
 Loss & Accuracy Plots: To monitor training performance and detect overfitting.